SteffanChristiansen/noecodedup/README.md

-## README
+## noecodedup

-R package to avoid code duplication
+noecodedup is an R package with helper functions to avoid code duplication